edx/elm-theme/README.rst

 When using the Paragon CLI's ``build-tokens`` command, the package generates a ``theme-urls.json`` file that defines the available theme files.
 Consuming applications can automatically inject these CSS files based on this configuration.

 The Elm theme overrides Paragon's default design tokens to apply the Elm brand identity.
 These overrides are defined in the ``tokens/src`` directory and follow the same structure as Paragon's token system.

-Some tokens have ``"modify": null`` property specified to disable default Paragon behavior that modifies specific tokens during build time.

 -----
 Development